jgaull/ryde-api-docs/README.md

 This will present the user with a login screen and then an authorization dialog.
 The user can choose to either allow or deny access to your app at this point.

 #### 2) Receive the redirect from the Ryde server
 After the user chooses to allow or deny your app we direct the user to the `redirect_uri` you supplied in step 1.
-If the user chose to allow your app the request will contain a `code` query parameter.
+If the user chose to allow your app the request will contain a `code` query parameter:
 ```
 http://your-redirect-uri?code=CODE
 ```
-If the user chooses to deny access you will receive an error instead:
+If the user chooses to deny access you will receive an error:
 ```
 http://your-redirect-uri?error=access_denied
 ```

 Please not that the `redirect_uri` you supply must match a redirect uri we have in our database for your app.
 If the `redirect_uri` does not match you will receive an error.
-Please contact us if you need to add `redirect_uris` to your app's configuration.
+Please [contact us](http://www.modeo.co/contact) if you need to add `redirect_uris` to your app's configuration.
 ```
 http://your-redirect-uri?error=invalid_redirect_uri
 ```

 #### 3) Request the access_token
 Now you need to exchange the `code` you received in step 2 for an `access_token`.
-In order to make this exchange you have to POST the `code`, along with some app identification parameters, to our `access_token` endpoint.
+In order to make this exchange you have to POST the `code`, along with some app identification parameters, to our `/api/oauth/token` endpoint.
 These are the required parameters:
 * __client_id:__ Your client id (provided by Modeo upon request)
-* __client_secret:__ Your client secret (provided by Modeo along with `client_id`)
+* __client_secret:__ Your client secret (provided by Modeo along with your client id)
 * __grant_type:__ `authorization_code` is currently the only supported value
 * __redirect_uri:__ The same `redirect_uri` you used in step 1
 * __code:__  The `code` you received during step 2